 - 1/4 cup milk

 - Preheat the oven to 350 °F. Grease and flour bundt pan.

-- Using an electric mixer, beat together the eggs, oil, milk, and vanilla.
+- Using an electric mixer, beat together the eggs, oil, milk, vanilla, and almond extract.
 Slowly add in the flour, sugar, baking powder, and salt.
 Continue to beat until ingredients are fully incorporated and smooth.
 Add in the sprinkles and mix until evenly dispersed.